 The nature and effects of these changes are shown below.
-Albeit these new standards and amendments were applicable for the first time in 2016, they have no significant impact on the consolidated financial statements of the Group or on the interim condensed consolidated financial statements of the Group.
+Albeit these new standards and amendments were applicable for the first time in 2016, they had no impact on the consolidated financial statements of the Group or on the interim consolidated report on operations of the Group.
 The nature and impact of each new standard/amendment is listed below: